 Relaxation techniques refocus your attention on something calming and increase awareness of your body, often bringing your attention to your breathing, muscles, or other body functions to relax and calm them.

-How can relaxation techniques help me?
+How can relaxation techniques help you?
 What the research says

 We summarize the clinical evidence for each medical benefit here.
 We begin with our assessment of the strength of evidence within each category, followed by a brief summary of individual studies or reviews of several studies.
 In assessing the strength of evidence, we consider the study design, number of participants, and the size of the treatment effect (how much outcomes changed with treatment).